Projects in Practice

 • We’ll deliver the tasks and asks in stages, and let you know where you stand on hours if you’re getting close to your paid-for limit.
 If necessary, we’ll estimate additional hours required, and send you another Quote/invoice to cover them.

-• Pathway updates might include requests for feedback or missing materials, questions about configuration objectives, or anything needed to complete a task or ask.
-Once everything is covered for the first pass, we’ll apply tweaks and polish in line with feedback until you’re ready for your first set of learners.
+• Pathway updates may include requests for feedback or missing materials, questions about configuration objectives, or anything needed to complete a task or ask.
+After the first pass is complete, we’ll tweak in line with feedback until you’re ready for your first set of learners.

 Got general questions about how things work?
 Our FAQ page covers the basics.